HOME

 Picture in public domain

-Austen’s charming red-brick 17th century Chawton House (GR: SU708375) is open to the public and many original documents, personal belongings and her donkey cart are preserved there.
-It was here that she lived with her widowed mother and sister Cassandra, writing on the small round table in the drawing room.
-An oak tree planted as a sapling by Austen stands next to the house, thatched cottages line the approach road and a large pond lay nearby.
-The walled garden designed between 1818 and 1822 by Edward Austen Knight, the author's brother, is today still planted with the varieties he favoured including vegetables, herbs, fruits and flowers.
+It was here that Austen lived with her widowed mother and sister Cassandra, writing on the small round table in the drawing room. , The walled garden designed between 1818 and 1822 by Edward Austen Knight, the author's brother, is today still planted with the varieties he favoured including vegetables, herbs, fruits and flowers.
+An orchard was located in the field behind the house.
+An oak tree planted as a sapling by Austen stood next to the house, and others were planted here too as a notice pinned to a young oak tree in the garden explains:

 A prolific letter writer Austen left many clues as to the ups and downs of life at Chawton.
 The following are extracts from letters written in 1809.